MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 ms.service: dynamics365-business-central
 ms.topic: article
-ms.search.keywords: Frequently asked questions, Windows client ms.date: 12/04/2019
+ms.search.keywords: Frequently asked questions, Windows client ms.date: 12/05/2019
 ms.author: sgroespe

 ---
-# FAQ about the Legacy Dynamics NAV Windows Client and Business Central
+# FAQ About the Windows Client and Business Central

-The first versions of [!INCLUDE[prodshort](includes/prodshort.md)] on-premises included an installed client derrived from Dynamics NAV.
-Starting with 2019 release wave 2, this component is no longer available for [!INCLUDE[prodshort](includes/prodshort.md)].
+The first versions of [!INCLUDE[prodshort](includes/prodshort.md)] on premises included an installed client derived from Dynamics NAV.
+Starting with 2019 release wave 2, this legacy component, referred to as "the Windows client", is no longer available for [!INCLUDE[prodshort](includes/prodshort.md)].
 Find answers for some of the most common questions here.

 ## I have heard "modern clients only".
 What is this about?
 Businesses and users want to be reassured that only the newest, most advanced, and up-to-date tools are being used to access their data.
 With [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2 (also known as Version 15) released October 2019, users switch to the **modern experience** in the browser, the Android or iOS mobile apps, or the Windows 10 desktop app, which are available through the respective stores.

-Connecting the legacy Dynamics NAV client to [!INCLUDE[prodshort](includes/prodshort.md)] is **not supported** from this release onwards.
+Connecting the Windows client to [!INCLUDE[prodshort](includes/prodshort.md)] is **not supported** from this release onwards.

 ## Why is Microsoft discontinuing the Windows client?
 Our customers must feel comfortable that the tools they use are fit for new hardware, operating systems, and changing environments.
 We have accelerated our investment in speed and productivity features for the modern browser client, thereby achieving a major milestone in its transformation into a world-class desktop experience for both new and expert users.

-Customers can now access [!INCLUDE[prodshort](includes/prodshort.md)] through **a range of modern clients** that support so many productivity features that the legacy Dynamics NAV Windows client is discontinued.
+Customers can now access [!INCLUDE[prodshort](includes/prodshort.md)] through **a range of modern clients** that support so many productivity features that the Windows client is discontinued.

+## Will the Windows client still be supported in older versions of Business Central and Dynamics NAV?
+Yes.
+You can safely continue to use the Windows client on premises and be supported as long as you are covered by the maintenance plan.
+Please work with you partner to understand the timelines and define the roadmap to move to a newer version at some point.

+The Windows client **remains supported** for the Business Central April 2019 release and all earlier versions of [!INCLUDE[prodshort](includes/prodshort.md)] on premises and Dynamics NAV, in accordance with the support lifecycle process.

 ## When will this take effect?
 **In October 2019**, with [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2, we have now delivered on that promise, especially aimed at partners managing the on-premises upgrade process.